FrancesCoronel/personal-website-v3/_posts/2015-11-13-hrdevfest-talk.md

 \https://twitter.com/HRDevFest/status/656476470454300672\]

-I’ve spoken at conferences before, but never at an actual tech conference which is why victory was that much sweeter when I finally got the opportunity to do so today.
+I've spoken at conferences before, but never at an actual tech conference which is why victory was that much sweeter when I finally got the opportunity to do so today.
 So…